 In the last couple of years, herbs have become an integral part of my daily routine, so when I forget to take them, my day feels incomplete.
 When I take a business trip or go on vacation, my herbs come with me.
 In addition to the formulas that are part of my morning and evening routines, I also pack a few single liquid herbal extracts to provide support for whatever might happen during my time away from home.* I love using single extracts because they allow me to have an organoleptic (aka sensory) experience with my herbs.
-As a plant-based chef, I like tasting and smelling the herbs.
 Today we're sharing our top eight herbs for travel.
 Did yours make the list?

 We're also sharing an herbal "key" to help you learn a bit about the groups of herbs we're mentioning today and how they support the body.

 Supports your body's natural ability to adapt to stress

 Supports healthy digestion, by naturally facilitating and eliminating gas

 Helps maintain normal blood sugar*

 Type of Herb: Hypoglycement Historical use: Cinnamon helps support a healthy glycemic balance by supporting healthy blood sugar metabolism.* The herb, which is a warming digestive aid, supports the occasional feeling of fullness within the stomach.* Real-life situation: After indulging in a flight of cupcakes.
 Mix with water or a tea with complimentary flavors, such as our Gas & Bloating Tea.

 Type of herb: Stimulating Adaptogen Historical use: Eleuthero enhances the body's natural ability to adapt to stress, while supporting mental endurance and metabolic efficiency.* Real-life situation: A hiking trip through Yellowstone National Park.
 Add to your water bottle or a thermos of hot apple cider.

 Supports healthy digestion*